Paris Landmark Moulin Rouges Windmill Sails Collapse - UrduPoint

 -

-155 killed in Tanzania as heavy rains cause floods, landslides: PM25 minutes ago
+155 killed in Tanzania as heavy rains lash East Africa13 minutes ago

 -